vercel-labs/lead-agent/README.md

 ### Extensible Architecture

-- Easy to add new qualification categories
+- Add new qualification categories in the `qualificationCategorySchema` in `types.ts`
-- Pluggable knowledge base (Turbopuffer, Pinecone, Postgres, etc.)
-- Configurable research providers (Exa.ai, etc.)
-- Email provider agnostic (SendGrid, Mailgun, Resend, etc.)
+- Adjust the prompts and configuration for all AI calls
+- Add new service functions if needed

 ## Customization